Choosing Chemical Resistant Gloves

-|Q.||If a glove is compatible with 50% Nitric Acid, can I assume it will work for 10% Nitric Acid?
+Q: If a glove is compatible with 50% Nitric Acid, can I assume it will work for 10% Nitric Acid?

-|A.||No. You should never assume that different concentrations will have the same effect on gloves as the test data.
+A: No. You should never assume that different concentrations will have the same effect.
 In fact, Nitric Acid is more corrosive at 10% than it is at 50%.
-You should always check the MSDS for chemical information and glove recommendations.
+You should always check the SDS for chemical information and glove suggestions.
 It is also suggested that you perform your own tests before you use the glove in your application.

 Find even more information you can use to help make informed decisions about the regulatory issues you face in your workplace every day.
 View all Quick Tips Technical Resources at www.grainger.com/quicktips.

 Grainger has the products, services and resources to help keep employees safe and healthy while operating safer facilities.
 You’ll also find a network of safety resources that help you stay in compliance and protect employees from hazardous situations.
 Count on Grainger for lockout tagout, fall protection equipment, confined space products, safety signs, personal protective equipment (PPE), emergency response and so much more!